SurajS189/Ecom-dashboard/README.md

 Fallback Mechanism
 A placeholder image is displayed when a product image fails to load.
 Error boundaries and fallback messages are implemented for robust error handling.

+Addition improvement
+I can add redux for state management and also whole checkout flow